-For maintenance and flushing a dog’s eye in general, I always have an eye rinse on hand like this one from Only Natural Pet:
+For maintenance and flushing a dog’s eye in general, I always have an eye rinse on hand like this one:

 Many dog eyes, including Cocker Spaniel eyes, get tear stains.
 These wipes can help:

-Vetericyn Ophthalmic Gel: Love this stuff for the eyes of my Cocker Spaniel as needed:
+Vetericyn Ophthalmic Gel: I love this stuff for the eyes of my Cocker Spaniel as needed:

 Terramycin: Treats conjunctivitis and secondary bacterial inflammatory conditions of the eye – check with your vet:

 Eye Wear for Dogs: I love sunglasses to protect my eyes from the sun, and these can even help your dog out in the same situation thanks to Doggles!

 Cocker Spaniel Eyes Maintenance